andrew/ultimate-awesome/README.md

 - [awesome-llmops](https://github.com/brandonhimpfen/awesome-llmops) - A curated list of tools, frameworks, platforms, and resources for Large Language Model Operations (LLMOps).
 - [awesome-seo](https://github.com/brandonhimpfen/awesome-seo) - A curated list of awesome SEO resources and tips to help you improve your website's search engine optimization.
 - [awesome-software-for-students](https://github.com/CamiloGTR/awesome-software-for-students) - Awesome Software for Students.
-- [fucking-awesome-deep-learning](https://github.com/correia-jpv/fucking-awesome-deep-learning) - A curated list of awesome Deep Learning tutorials, projects and communities.
-With repository stars⭐ and forks🍴.
 - [fucking-awesome-machine-learning](https://github.com/correia-jpv/fucking-awesome-machine-learning) - A curated list of awesome Machine Learning frameworks, libraries and software.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-zsh-plugins](https://github.com/Correia-jpv/fucking-awesome-zsh-plugins) - A collection of ZSH frameworks, plugins, themes and tutorials.
 With repository stars⭐ and forks🍴.
 - [awesome-articles](https://github.com/daveads/awesome-articles) - List of awesome-articles .